J-Shine/face_recognizer/README.md

 # face_recognizer
-This project creates face recognizer by finding unique points using principal component analysis.
+This project is a face recognizer finding unique points using principal component analysis.

 ## Full Pipeline